 Photo: Hong Kong Extras Web site

 Housed in a modern building in Hong Kong's main tourist area, the Hong Kong Museum of Art is easily accessed.
 The holdings, about 15,000 artworks, is neither large by some standards nor filled with national treasures.
 To give readers a comparison, the Shanghai Museum has more than 1,000,000 objects with at least 120,000 of significant cultural importance.
 The Palace Museum in Beijing has in excess of 1,800,000 artifacts, of these approximately 1,600,000 are deemed historically valuable and nationally protected.

 Large Bowl with Floral Scrolls Design in Underglaze Red,

 h.: 3.9, diameter of mouth: 8 in. (h.:10, diameter of mouth: 20.3 cm)

 Photo: Wikimedia Commons Web site**

-The Hong Kong Museum of Art's size is not a disadvantage.
-In contrast, the amount of objects presented does not overwhelm.
-Chinese antiquities are organized by material and displayed chronologically in separate galleries.
-These include ceramics, bronzes, lacquerwares, costumes and furniture.
+Yet, the Hong Kong Museum of Art's size and quality was not a disadvantage.
+The number of objects that were displayed had not overwhelmed.
+Works were organized by material and displayed chronologically.
+These included ceramics, bronzes, lacquerwares, costumes and furniture.

 Hong Kong Museum of Art, Education Corner***